BoraSoylu/cwt-guz-2022/Project5/README.md

 ##

 ## Setup development environment:
 1. run "npm install" in root directory
 2. run "npm run dev" in root directory

+These commands install the necessary npm packages and starts the following packages in parallel with watch mode on: {json-server, webpack, tailwindcss, live-server}.
+It also resets the data. json (the database that json-server uses, holds mock student data) to the original file provided with the assignment.
+To start the development environment without resetting the data. json file, runs 'npm run dev: no-db-reset' instead of the original command in step 2.

+**Reminder:** You need node.js installed to use npm.

 ## Set server url: